 You can find delve maps below.
 These delve maps include the location of boss and skyshard.
 Maps may also display locations of lorebooks and quest objectives where available.

 If you find any delve map to have inaccurate info be sure to let us know in the comments!

 - Delves are marked as completed on your zone map once you kill its boss.

 - Killing a boss for the first time gives you a great deal of character experience.
 Be sure to weapon swap to your alternate bar if you’re leveling skills and abilities.

 - All delves are easy to complete solo.
-Some bosses may give you trouble if you’re very new to the game, but you can always wait around a few minutes and wait for another player to join in and help.
+Some bosses may give you trouble if you’re very new to the game, but you can always wait a few minutes until another player joins in and helps.

 - All delves have one skyshard.

 Delves are not the same as public dungeons.
 They are not the same as regular group dungeons either.
 Public dungeons are indicated by a “cave” icon on your map, and each zone excluding starting areas has one or sometimes two public dungeons.
 You can enter them solo or grouped, and you can encounter random players in there the same way as in delves.

 Public dungeons (aka group delves or public group dungeons) are intended for groups of players and can be difficult to complete solo.
 They have multiple bosses, some of which are very hard for solo players to kill.
 Regular monsters usually come in groups of 4-5 and can also be difficult to deal with for non-veteran players.